DanielTakeshi/MCMC_and_Dynamics/bnn/tianqi_chen/README.md

 # Results from Prior Work

+(Edit: these are old, but basically the results I see reaffirm that MOMSGD is better than SGHMC when *both* algorithms are sufficiently tuned.)

 - Best SGD Valid: wd 0.0001, eta 0.5, 0.02414
 - Best SGD Test: wd 0.0001, eta 0.5, 0.02144